aaronj1335/aaronj1335.github.com/_posts/2013-06-15-the-problem-with-the-professors-code.md

 this version is better because:

- - it performs better by implementing a number of loop optimizations (see [this optimization anecdote][anecdote])
+ - it runs faster by implementing a number of loop optimizations (see [this optimization anecdote][anecdote])
  - data flows in through the parameters and out through the return value, removing the ambiguity around which arguments are input vs. output